lg-gonzalez-juarez/PlanningTestB2/pages/md/unit05.md

 wear|	wore|		didn't wear
 do|		did|		didn't do

-* Use the irregular past form only in + sentences
+{% include tip.html content="Use the irregular past form only in + sentences" %}

 - I **saw** a film last night

-* Use the infinitive after did/didn't
+{% include tip.html content="Use the infinitive after did/didn't" %}

 - **Did** you **see** a film last night?
 NOT: Did you saw ...?

-* Remember word order=ASI (auxiliart,subject,infinitive) or QUASI(question word,auxiliary,subject,infinitive)
+{% include tip.html content="Remember word order=ASI (auxiliart,subject,infinitive) or QUASI(question word,auxiliary,subject,infinitive)" %}

 - Did you go out last night?
 - Where did you go?

-BE CAREFUL
+{% include warning.html content="BE CAREFUL:
-Past of can= could
+<br>- Past of can= could

--= couldn't could not NOT didn't can
+<br>- -= Couldn't could not NOT didn't can

-?= could you ...?
+<br>- ?= could you ...?
 NOT Did you can...?
+" %}